 - identify problematic geology that could impede drilling progress and add to drilling costs, and

-- maintain proper spacing to avoid encroachment on nearby wells and jeopardize production.
+- maintain proper spacing to avoid interference with wells and jeopardize production

 When real-time drilling data are used to visualize the progress of the drill bit and the location of the wellbore, in context of geologic structures and subsurface conditions, drilling engineers can: